Nissan Xterra: First generation (WD22; 1999)

-The Xterra was introduced in North America in the 2000 model year.
-In that market, two trim levels were offered during the Xterra's first two years, marketed as XE and SE.
+The Xterra was developed in 1999 at (then) Nissan Design International in California.
+Designed to be "about what people do with the vehicle, as much as what the vehicle can do,” it was introduced in North America in the 2000 model year in two trim levels, XE and SE.

-The XE featured a 143 hp KA24DE I4, 5-speed manual transmission, and steel wheels as well as several option packages combining the 170 horsepower 3.3 L VG33E V6 engine with either a 5-speed manual or 4-speed automatic transmission, as well as roof rack (rated for a load up to 125lbs), side step-rails, and sunroof.
-The SE featured standard equipment that was optional on an XE.
+The base XE featured a 143 hp KA24DE I4, rear-wheel 2WD, 5-speed manual transmission, and steel wheels, and a roof rack (rated for a load up to 125lbs).
+Options included a 170-horsepower 3.3 L VG33E SOHC V6 engine, 4-speed automatic transmission, and part-time 4WD.
+The SE featured standard equipment that was optional on an XE, including 4WD, side step-rails, and moonroof.
 All models featured removable, tab-secured rear seat cushions to accommodate a fold-flat rear seat back.
 Canadian models from 1999 to 2004 were limited to the VG33E V6 engine with part-time 4WD.

 2002 update

-With the 1999 Xterra having been developed at Nissan Design America in California, all updates for the 2002 Xterra were executed at Nissan Technical Center-North America in Farmington Hills, Michigan.
-The facelifted model debuted at the 2001 Chicago Auto Show prominently revised front-end styling with rounded headlights, revised instrument panel, center console, larger glove compartment, pullout rear cup holders and four interior power points, foot-operated pedal parking brake (vs. previous a dash-mounted pull-and-twist parking brake) — and an increase of 10 horsepower for the V6 engine.
+All updates for the 2002 Xterra were executed at the Nissan Technical Center-North America in Farmington Hills, Michigan.
+It was again available both in rear-wheel 2WD and part-time 4WD models.

-The rear differential for all Xterras and Frontiers are H233B with a number of gear ratios offered in both limited slip and open configurations.
-The most common being 4.636:1 and 4.9:1.
-Early differentials has a flange style input to the pinion while late 2004 through the end of production had a Spicer yoke style input to the pinion.
+The facelifted model debuted at the 2001 Chicago Auto Show with an optional supercharged V6 engine option, revised front-end styling with rounded headlights and raised hood (48mm), revised instrument panel with three round gauges in grey trim (XE) or blue (SE), revised HVAC controls, console with side map pocket, 25 percent larger glove box, map lamp with integrated compass (SE), pull-out rear cup holders, four interior power points, revised new seat fabrics, standard variable intermittent front windshield wipers and rear wiper, optional 300-watt audio system, foot-operated pedal parking brake replacing the dash-mounted pull-and-twist parking brake — and an increase of 10 horsepower for the V6 engine.